SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Reporting Results
 -----------------
-Selenium-RC does not have its own mechanism for reporting results.
+Selenium RC does not have its own mechanism for reporting results.
 Rather, it allows you to build your reporting customized to your needs using features of your chosen programming language.
 That's great, but what if you simply want something quick that's already done for you?
 Often an existing library or test framework can